rerouj/shine/README.md

 # Shine
-Stars shining in the sky.
+JS Stars shining in the sky.